nin-ed/AI4Bharat-Task/Task2/README.md

 The script is divided into 5 sections -

-**1. READING DATA FROM EXCEL FILE**<br/>
+1. **READING DATA FROM EXCEL FILE**<br/>
       In this section, data from the excel sheet is retrieved with the help of pandas.
 It returns a list of pdf file links.

-**2. FETCHING CONTENTS FROM LINKS AND STORING**<br/>
+2. **FETCHING CONTENTS FROM LINKS AND STORING**<br/>
       In this section, pdf files are retrieved using urlretrieve.
 For those whose direct links weren't available, in that, I have used Beautiful Soup to search for the pdf file links in the webpage.
 Once encountered, I use urlretrieve to download that file.
 All these pdfs will be downloaded into a new directory named as **Downloaded_pdfs**.

-**3. CONVERTING PDF PAGES INTO IMAGES**<br/>
+3. **CONVERTING PDF PAGES INTO IMAGES**<br/>
       In this section, first you need to pass the path of the **Downloaded_pdfs** folder and path to the poppler bin folder to the function.
 In this section, a new directory naming **PDF_Images** is created which stores the pictures of each page with respect to pdfs.

-**4. PROCESSING IMAGES**<br/>
+4. **PROCESSING IMAGES**<br/>
       In this section, the function takes six arguments - <br/>
 - **list_of_pdf_links      -** List that was extracted in section 1.<br/>
 - **path_to_pdf_images_dir -** Path to the directory **PDF_Images**.<br/>
 - **path_to_tesseract_exe  -** Path to the tesseract.exe<br/>